ejreece/ReecePortfolio/README.md

 ## What I hope to learn

 I took a leave last fall to 1) take a break from the stress that a lot of students were experiencing from switching to online learning and; 2) accept a job offer from the State of Colorado.
 I served in the Office of Governor Jared Polis as Deputy Coordinator for COVID-19 Response & Recovery from June through December.
 The job was incredibly stressful, but it helped me prioritize what I want to learn in my remaining two semesters at Heinz.
 While the position did not require much technical or analytics work on my part, I was tasked with communicating COVID-19 data to a wide range of stakeholders.
-In my experience at Heinz, communication and management are often brushed off as less valuable/important skills relative to understanding certain program languages or modeling techniques.
-My role at the State of Colorado showed me that those "hard" skills are useless if you cannot clearly communicate that information to a wide variety of audiences.
+In my experience at Heinz, communication and management are often brushed off as less valuable/important skills relative to understanding certain programming languages or modeling techniques.
+My role at the State of Colorado showed me that those "hard" skills are useless if you cannot clearly communicate information to a wide variety of audiences.
 I'm hoping this course, Telling Stories with Data, will help me become a better data communicator and help me be better explain *why* communication is such an important skill when it comes to data analysis and public policy.

 ## Portfolio